-and the set of the second second

-A/AC.21/9

-VIII.
-CONCLUSION

-1. The pertinent facts in support of the Commission's unavoidable decision to call upon the Security Council for assistance in the discharge of its duty to the General Assembly are evident.
+- 1. The pertinent facts in support of the Commission's unavoidable decision to call upon the Security Council for assistance in the discharge of its duty to the General Assembly are evident.
 The United Nations has taken a firm decision regarding the future government of Palestine.
-Following that decision the General Assembly created this Commission as its agent in the matter and charged it with responsibility, under the guidance of the Security Council, for implementing the Assembly's recommendations.
-This Commission new finds itself confronted with an attempt to defeat its purposes, and to nullify the resolution of the General Assembly.

-2. For the above reasons the Commission has decided to refer to the Security Council the problem of providing that armed assistance which alone would enable the Commission to discharge its responsibilities on the termination of the Mendate, because it is convinced that there is no step which it can take under the resolution of the Assembly to improve the security situation in Palestine between now and the termination of the Mendate.

-3. The Commission realizes that time is a factor of utmost importance in its endeavor to fulfil the mandate given to it by the General Assembly.
-The Commission, therefore, must emphasize the compelling need for prompt action, in order to avert great bloodshed and human suffering in Palestine, and to assist the implementation of the resolution, which the Commission, notwithstanding all difficulties, is exerting every effort to carry out.

-4. In the view of the Commission, a basic issue of international order is involved.
-A dangerous and tragic procedent will have been establighted if force, or the threat of the use of force, is to prove an effective deterrent to the will of the United Nations.

-5. It is the considered view of the Commission that the security forces of the Mandatory Power, which at the present time prevent the situation from deteriorating completely into open warfare on an organized basis, must be must be replaced by an adequate non-Palestinian force which will assist law-abiding elements in both the Arab and Jewish communities, organized under the general direction of the Commission, in maintaining order and security in Palestine, and thereby enabling the Commission to carry out the recommendations of the General Assembly.
-Otherwise, the period immediately following the termination of the Mandate will be a period of uncontrolled, widespread strife and bloodshed in Falestine, including the City of Jerusalam.
-This would be a catastrophic conclusion to an era of international concern for that territory.

-6. The Commission submits this report with a profound appreciation of its duty to the United Nations.
+Following that decision the General Assembly created this Commission of its agent in the matter and charged it with responsibility, under the guidance of the Security Council, for implementing the Assembly's recommendations.
+This commission now finds itself confronted with an attempt to defeat is purposes, and to nullify the resolution of the General Assembly. - 2.
+For the above reasons the Commission has decided to refer to the Security Council the problem of providing that armed assistance which alone would enable the Commission to discharge its responsibilities on the termination of the Mandate, because it is convinced that there is no step which it can take under the resolution of the Assembly to improve the security situation in Palestine between now and the termination of the Mandate. - 3.
+The Commission realizes that time is a factor of utmost importance in its endeavour to fulfil the mandate given to it by the General Assembly.
+The Commission, therefore, must emphasize the compelling need for prompt action, in order to avert great bloodshed and human suffering in Palestine, notwithstanding all difficulties, is exerting every effort to carry our. - 4.
+In the view of the Commission, a basic issue of international order is involved.
+A dangerous and tragic precedent will have been established if force, or the threat of the use of force, is to prove an effect deterrent to the will of the United Nations. - 5.
+It is the considered view of the Commission that the security forces of the Mandatory Power, which at the present time prevent the situation from deteriorating completely into open warfare on an organized basis must be replaced by an adequate non-Palestinian force which will assist law-abiding elements in both the Arab and Jewish communities, organized under the general direction of the Commission, in maintaining order and security in Palestine, and thereby enabling the Commission to carry out the recommendations of the General Assembly.
+Otherwise, the period immediately following the termination of the Mandate will be a period of uncontrolled, widespread strife and bloodshed in Palestine, including the City of Jerusalem.
+This would be a catastrophic conclusion to an era of international concern for that territory. - 6.
+The Commission submits this report with a profound appreciation of its duty to the United Nations.
 The sole motivation of the Commission is to obtain from the Security Council that effective assistance without which, it is firmly convinced, it cannot discharge the great responsibilities entrusted to it by the General Assembly.

-Signed:

-Mr. Karol Lisicky (Czechoslovakia) CHAIRMAN

-Mr. Raul Diez de Medina (Bolivia; VICE-CHAIRMAN

-Mr. Per Federspiel (Denmark)

-Mr. Eduardo Morgan (Fanama)

-Senator Vicente J. Francisco (Philippines)

-16 Fahruary 1948 Lake Success, New York